An Adaptive Mixer Allocation Algorithm for the Quantum Alternating Operator Ansatz: The Adaptive Mixer Allocation strategy for the QAOA+

-All in all, AMA consists of three main steps, that is, constructing the initial pre-trained PQC, adaptively adding partial mixers for the new layer of mixer unitary operation, and optimizing the entire circuit.
-The circuit architecture of AMA is given in FIG.~\ref{adaptive_qaoa+}, and an outline of the AMA pseudocode is shown in Algorithm~\ref{AMA_steps}.
-The details of constructing the initial PQC and selecting the mixers are as follows.
+All in all, AMA-QAOA+ consists of three main steps, that is, constructing the initial pre-trained PQC, adaptively adding partial mixers for the new layer of mixer unitary operator, and optimizing the entire circuit.
+The circuit architecture of AMA-QAOA+ is given in \textbf{Figure~\ref{adaptive_qaoa+}}.
+The details of each step are as follows.